ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * block the producer
 * cancel the event stream

 Which solutions to use for a particular reactive stream depends on the nature of the events.
 But backpressure is not a _silver bullet_.
-It shifts the problem of performance mismatch to the producer's side, where it is supposed to be easier to solve.
+It simply shifts the problem of performance mismatch to the producer's side, where it is supposed to be easier to solve.
 However, in some cases, there are better solutions than using backpressure, such as simply dropping excessive events on the consumer's side.